-In this brief guide, I will explain how to install and use rm-protection to protect files from accidental deletion in Linux.
+In this brief guide, I will explain what is rm-protection, how to install it in Linux and how to use rm-protection to protect files from accidental deletion in Linux.

 The official way to install rm-protection is to use pip, the python package manager.